 Please call the Pre-College Emergency Coordinator at (TBD) for details and updates on weather related situations.

 Please note: Course, Housing and Meal Plan options are grouped together, please select your course and program options from the Course Offerings menu.

 Housing is optional with limited availability.
-Housing is first paid, first served and is generally filled by June.
+Housing is first paid, first served and is generally filled by April/May.
 Approximately 180 students will reside in the New Residence housing, located at 215 East 23rd Street.
 There is 24-hour security at the entrance to The New Residence.
 People must show a picture ID to enter the building.
 A Pre-College staff member is on duty 24 hours a day, every day during the program for emergencies.
 Student Residence Assistants are housed on each floor of the residence hall and perform a nightly check-in for all students.
 Students are not chaperoned 24/7 and while encouraged, it is not mandatory for students to participate in the chaperoned evening and weekend organized activities.
 Students may pre-arrange to spend an overnight away from housing by submitting a housing off-campus permission form with parent or guardian signature.
 Students must submit the completed form with dates and times to the director of the program.

 The New Residence is located at 215 East 23rd Street, rooms are arranged in an apartment-style setting.
 The New Residence is adjacent to the SVA main building located at 209 East 23rd Street.
 There is 24-hour security at the housing building entrance.
 A program staff member is on call for emergencies throughout the night until class time in the morning.
 Apartments come with two or three-bedroom suites, with central air and heat as well as full kitchen and bathroom facilities.
 Each apartment houses between four to six students and offers access to basement recreational space and laundry facilities.

 The New Residence may be toured Monday-Friday, 12 noon-2 pm.
 Please call the Residence Life Office with questions at 212-592-2140.